ahmedkaludi/pwa-for-wp/readme.txt

 You can contact us from [here](https://pwa-for-wp.com/contact-us/)

 == Changelog ==
+= 1.7.22 (12 OCTOBER 2020) =
+* Bug Fixed     : Local video is not caching #444
+* Improvement 	: Debug error fixed #520
+* Improvement 	: Compatibility issues with AMP by Automattic. #522
+* Improvement 	: If the Off line Google analytics option in the PWA option panel then showing workbox console error showing #524

 = 1.7.21 (3 OCTOBER 2020) =
 * Bug Fixed     : AMP Pages/post (Automattic) is getting blank page, when Loader feature is enabled #528
 * Improvement 	: Added a option for loader background color change. #533